OPEN CALL - CLOSING 25th OCTOBER 2025

 Open Call to join the Queer Sheds co-creation residency for budding sheds

-To support the creation of new Queer Sheds and explore the idea of a Queer Sheds Network, we are inviting groups to apply to be part of a funded residency at Common Knowledge will be rooted in co-creation.
+To support the setup of new Queer Sheds as part of the Queer Sheds Network, we are inviting groups to apply to be part of a funded residency at Common Knowledge .

 This two-day, one-night experience will equip participants with the tools, connections, and inspiration needed to bring a Queer Shed to life.